svampkorg/moody.nvim/README.md

 ## 🫣 Setup

 - Define your HL groups within your colorscheme.
-For example like this, for catppuccin
+For example like this, in catppuccin highlight_overrides
 ```lua
 {
     NormalMoody = { fg = C.blue },